 A new Unit Action Tab appears with the name Tickets in the Active Units Bar and provided that you have chosen to enter that record, you will be able to see its details in the General Summary tab.

 - On Ticket’s General Summary tab, click on Show conversation button to reply back.
 You have to Connect the email account on your Comidor in order to proceed.

 - A pop-up window opens, where you can see the first actual message of the Ticket sender.

 - Start writing your message in the HTML Editor and click on Send to reply promptly.

 - You can Edit Ticket by clicking on the Pencil button and change its details.
 E.g. Assign it in a different user or group to handle.

-- Category: Search for a Process Category and select it or add a new one.
+- Process Type: Search for a Process Category and select it or add a new one.
 See how to add Categories in Data Management.

 - Assigned to: Click on Assigned to field in order to see Comidor Users and Groups.
 You can assign this process in as many as people or groups you wish.
 This means that people you will select here, are those who will be responsible upon process completion.